How to design a mobile app in Figma - a short guide for those just starting out

 Other essential parts of Figma’s interface below the dark toolbar include Layers (on the left), Canvas (in the center), and Inspector (on the right).
 Layers show you every element, group, or component in your current project, all grouped as well.

-Canvas is where you create and work on your designs, and, finally, the Inspector is basically the project’s properties panel, where you can switch from design to prototype to code, and vice versa, and also change colors, background, effects, etc.
+Canvas is where you create and work on your designs, and, finally, the Inspector is basically the project’s properties panel, where you can switch from design to prototype to code, and vice versa, and also export, change colors, background, effects, etc.

 Wireframe an app landing page